iu-parfunc/ecoop24-marmoset-artifact/README.md

 - Some scripts output .pdf files, these can be transferred out of the docker container using [```docker cp```](https://docs.docker.com/engine/reference/commandline/container_cp/) command; in order to view them.

-## Overview: What does the artifact comprise?

-Please list for each distinct component of your artifact:

-* type of artifact - We have provided a pre-built docker image, including source files that can be used to build the docker image from source.
-The readme consists of all the information required to build the image.
-* format - The output is produced as a combination of .csv files and .pdf files.
-  These contain Tables and figures from the papers.
-  The artifact constists of .py, .sh scripts.
-  The source files are in haskell .hs format.
-  The source of Marmoset (The framework) is available `marmoset.tar` in the source files.
-  We also have a README.md.

-* location in the container/VM - After entering the container via the instructions provided earlier, the structure of the container is as follows.
-The base of the container is mounted at /root.
-  The run.sh script in this folder may serve as a master script to run the `--small` set of inputs or the full by default.
-  We have two folders, vsGibbon and vsGHC.
-These contain benchmarks to evaluate marmoset against Gibbon and GHC.
-  These folders contain .py scripts that can be invoked individually to run the desired experiments as before.
-  There are two sub-folders in each of these folders that contain `small` and `large` benchmarks respectively.

 ## For authors claiming an available badge